warmist/scripts/docs/view-item-info.rst

     :summary: Extend item and unit descriptions with more information.
     :tags: adventure fort interface

-This tool extends the item or unit viewscreen with additional information including a custom description of each item (when available), and properties such as material statistics, weapon attacks, armor effectiveness, and more.
+This tool extends the item or unit description viewscreen with additional information, including a custom description of each item (when available), and properties such as material statistics, weapon attacks, armor effectiveness, and more.

 Usage
 -----